kelceywilson/connect4/README.md

 25 May 2019

 - Write function to determine if winner

+26 May 2020

+- Provide move feedback in DOM

+27 May 2020

+- Fix double addToken after game reset bug
+  - Two instances of `board` exist
 - Handle overfill of column
-- Provide move feedback in DOM
 - Tweak design

 #